cosmo0/retropie-overlays/overlays_shaders/README.md

 Handheld consoles use the `zfast_lcd_standard` shader, which is amazingly gorgeous and always very fast.

-If you use Retropie on a powerful machine (so, not a pi), feel free to edit all cfg files to change the shader to something better.
-There are a lot of nice-looking shaders out there; have a look at crt-royale, for instance.
+If you use Retropie on a more powerful machine (PC or Odroid), feel free to edit all cfg files to change the shader to something better.
+There are a lot of nice-looking shaders out there; have a look at crt-royale, for instance, which requires a powerful GPU to run.

 ## Using a 1080p resolution